-Emergencies: If the Executive Director determines that an "emergency" exists and that the emergency requires the immediate execution of a contract that exceeds the "Large Purchase" threshold, Chapter 12.3.C must be followed.
+Emergencies: If the Executive Director or Deputy Executive Director determines that an "emergency" exists and that the emergency requires the immediate execution of a contract that exceeds the "Large Purchase" threshold, Chapter 12.3.C must be followed.

 D. Procurement/Expenditure Authority Responsibilities